Country Stuff the Album: Content

-Country Stuff the Album was preceded in 2021 by its lead single "Fancy Like", which topped the Billboard Hot Country Songs and Country Airplay charts. and also won Billboard Magazines Top Country Song and was nominated for a Grammy for Best Country Song Also released from the album as singles were "U Gurl" and "AA".
+Country Stuff the Album was preceded in 2021 by its lead single "Fancy Like", which topped the Billboard Hot Country Songs and Country Airplay charts.
+The song also won Billboards Top Country Song and was nominated for a Grammy for Best Country Song.
+Also released from the album as singles were "U Gurl" and "AA".
 Six cuts from the album previously appeared on an EP released in 2021, also titled Country Stuff.
 In addition, the album features a re-recording of his 2018 single "Craig" featuring guest vocals from MercyMe.
 Hayes co-produced with Shane McAnally and Joe Thibodeau.

 Commercial reception

 In the United States, Country Stuff: The Album debuted at number 9 on Billboard 200 with 33,000 units (16,000 pure sales), becoming his first top 10 album in the country.
-Thanks to the album, Hayes entered Billboard's Artist 100 chart at number 8 for the very first time.
+Thanks to the album, Hayes entered Billboard's Artist 100 chart at number 8 for the first time.